Her husband took his own life after he was bullied on the job

 Bob Pylypow, the former reeve of the RM of Parkdale, says that, in his view, both Connie Henning and Bob Duhaime were bullied.
 Pylypow left in 2016.

 He calls Bob "a heck of a grader man and a good person" and says he remembers Bob telling him one morning that he'd received four text messages from a councillor before 6:00 am.

 According to council meeting minutes from March 7, councillors say they weren't told about Bob's mental health issues, and the WCB should have taken that into account.

-Daniel Hicks is the current Reeve of the RM and he denies that there is a culture of bullying at the RM.
+Daniel Hicks, the current Reeve of the RM, denies that there is a culture of bullying at the RM.

 I would say that unequivocally there isn't any bullying going on.- Daniel Hicks

 He says the RM didn't know about Bob's mental health issues and just wanted him to do his job.
 "Probably the only thing we did wrong was, instead of firing the man, we kept trying to give him second chances," he says.